chillibasket/processing-grapher/README.md

 1. Download and install the Processing IDE from [https://processing.org/](https://processing.org/).
 1. Clone/download all files in this repository.
 1. Open `ProcessingGrapher.pde` in the Processing editor.
 1. To change the size/scaling of all text and buttons, you can change the `uimult` multiplier on line 29.
+It is also possible to use the `CTRL+` and `CTRL-` keyboard combination while the program is active to increase/decrease the dynamically scaling factor.
 1. To connect to an Arduino:
 	1. Ensure Arduino is plugged into your computer
 	1. Go to the "Serial" or "Live Graph" tab of the program